FedML-AI/FedML/python/spotlight_prj/unitedllm/README.md

 #### 2. Prepare a Configuration File

-To train/fine-tune in federated setting, you need to provide a FedML config file.
+To train/fine-tune in decentralized setting, you need to provide a FedML config file.
 A concrete example can be found in [fedml_config/fedml_config.yaml](fedml_config/fedml_config.yaml).

 ```yaml